 Setting of cuttings

 Standard cuttings, prepared by using an oblique cut to remove an 80-100 mm section of the stem tip, followed by removal of foliage from the lower half of the cutting, were used in all three experiments.
-An auxin treatment was applied by dipping the cutting base into a commercial preparation (3 g l-1 IBA Clonex Purple, Yates) for around 10 seconds, the rate being based on earlier reports that rates between 0.5 and 4 g l-1 IBA have been suitable for cuttings of Melaleuca alternifolia (Whish 1994).
-Cuttings were set into saturated media to a depth of around half their length, by creating a hole with a dibble stick, inserting the cutting, then gently pressing to firm the media around the base of the cutting.
+IBA (3 g l-1) was applied by dipping the cutting base into a commercial preparation (Clonex Purple, Yates) for around 10 seconds, the rate being based on earlier reports that rates between 0.5 and 4 g l-1 IBA have been suitable for cuttings of Melaleuca alternifolia (Whish 1994).
+Cuttings were set into saturated rooting substratum to a depth of around half their length, by creating a hole with a dibble stick, inserting the cutting, then gently pressing to firm the rooting substratum around the base of the cutting.
 Foliage of cuttings was maintained saturated with a hand sprayer till placed in the propagation chambers.

 Root and shoot assessment

 Assessment of rooting was facilitated by the use of clear plastic inserts (crackpot liners) that allowed visual inspection for root development and detection of roots that reached the side of the container or emerged from the drain hole.
 Monitoring of rooting was carried out three times per week during Experiment 1 to allow early detection of root development, then approximately weekly during Experiments 2 and 3.
-The presence of newly developed shoots was also recorded at the Day 52 in Experiment 3 to allow testing for correspondence in root and shoot development.
+The presence of newly developed shoots was also recorded at Day 52 in Experiment 3 to allow testing for correspondence in root and shoot development.

 Statistical analysis